Administrate/administrate-wp-weblink-plugin/README.md

 You can then go to http://localhost:8888 to set up your WordPress site.

+By default, we are pointing at production for things like Portal Auth, this can be changed in `admwswp.php` where we define `ADMWSWP_WEBLINK_ENV`.

 Once your WordPress site is set up, you will need to install and activate the [Plugin Dependencies](#dependencies).
 Once these are activated, you can activate this Plugin (*Administrate Weblink2 Shortcodes*).

 ## Custom Filters